 – Shampoo, conditioner, body lotion, shower gel, face wipes, chap stick, deodorant, hand lotion, hair ties (maybe even a headband to get your hair completely out of your face), hair brush and products, make-up.

 – If you plan on breastfeeding, bring lanolin cream (nipple cream) and breast pads.
 Consider buying them in wool.
 The natural fibers of wool allow your skin to breathe.
 This is especially beneficial if you have cracked or bleeding nipples.

 – Soft toilet paper.
 The hospital will supply toilet paper, but sometimes it’s coarse.
 This can be especially irritating after a vaginal birth.

 – Breast feeding pillow.

 – Going home outfits for both children in a couple of sizes.
+Remember socks.
 Consider packing both preemie and newborn clothes, depending on the size of your babies.

 – Car seats.
 Have a look at this car seat guide and find out how to choose the best car seat.